Merkoba/Effer/README.md

 To build an optimized binary
 >cargo build --release

+Or just use the binary provided on the latest release.

 # Arguments
 Check --help to find out about arguments that can be used.